05 Jun Bill 17: Fair and Family-friendly Workplaces Act, Amendment A24

 (d) subject to subsection (8), the employees in the unit the Board considers an appropriate unit for collective bargaining have voted, at a representation vote conducted by the Board, to select the trade union as their bargaining agent, and

 (e) the application is not prohibited by section 38.

-What we’re doing is adding a section (f) to that to ensure that the Labour Relations Board can also consider whether or not the trade union or a person acting on behalf of a trade union did not engage in a prohibited practice under section 151(f), which I’ll get to in a minute, against any of the employees in the bargaining unit.
-What this says is that the Labour Relations Board will be able to review and include coercion and intimidation as one of the areas that they consider when inquiring into the certification of an application.
+What we’re doing is adding a section (f) to that to ensure that the Labour Relations Board can also consider whether or not the trade union or a person acting on behalf of a trade union did not engage in a prohibited practice under section 151(f), which I’ll get to in a this says is that the Labour Relations Board will be able to review and include coercion and intimidation as one of the areas that they consider when inquiring into the certification of an application.
 If this test is met, we can be satisfied, and as long as the Labour Relations Board is satisfied, I think Albertans can be satisfied that no coercion or intimidation happened.
 That’s obviously a concern we’ve heard repeated again and again.

 Any process that’s open, that involves a vote that is not a secret ballot process is open to this risk.
 I’m not suggesting that it happens every single time.
 I’m sure it doesn’t happen every single time, but it’s certainly open to the risk.
 What evidence do we have of that?
 The evidence that was presented by the government and by Mr. Sims is that when there’s a card check process that takes place that is followed by a secret ballot, as Bill 17 will enable for those card checks that achieve 40 to 65 per cent – when there’s a secret ballot vote that follows a card check process, that vote tends to be 15 per cent lower than the card check process.